kt3k/moneybit-app/src/domain/journal-document.md

   desc: The setting of comma and period for separating number
 ---

-Document is the unit of the accounting document in moneybit app.
+JournalDocument is the unit of the accounting document in moneybit app.